 1. General Public Facilities/Services: Since the Plan policies address the continuance, expansion and initiation of new government service and facility programs, including, but not limited to, capital facility construction, each application for a land use designation amendment shall include a description and evaluation of any Plan programs (such as the effect on the timing/financing of these programs) that will be affected by the amendment if approved.
 This analysis shall include the availability of, and actual and anticipated demand on, facilities and services serving or proposed to serve the subject property.
-The facilities and services required for analysis include
+The facilities and services required for analysis include emergency services, parks and recreation, potable water, public transportation,

-- emergency services, parks and recreation, potable water, public transportation, sanitary sewer, schools, solid waste, stormwater, and a sufficient transportation network. - 2.
+- sanitary sewer, schools, solid waste, stormwater, and a sufficient transportation network. - 2.
 Natural Resources/Natural Features: The policies of the Plan also contain general regulatory guidelines and requirements for managing growth and protecting the environment.
-These guidelines will be used to evaluate the overall consistency of the land use amendment with the Plan including but not limit to the suitability of the soil and topography to the development potential of the site. - 3.
+These guidelines will be used to evaluate the overall consistency of the land use amendment with the Plan.
+Specifically each amendment will be evaluated to determine: - a.
+The existence of natural resource features including coastal areas subject to flooding, groundwater recharge areas, marine resources, water wells, wetlands, and wildlife habitat; - b.
+The existence of any historical or archaeological sites; - c.
+The location of flood zones and that the land uses proposed in flood-prone areas are suitable to the continued natural functioning of flood plains; and - d.
+The suitability of the soil and topography to the development potential of the - 3.
 Comprehensive Plan Review: Additional criteria and standards are also included in the Plan that describes when, where and how development is to occur.
 Plan development policies will be used to evaluate the intensity, location, and timing of the proposed amendment, as well as the appropriateness and compatibility of the proposed use. - 4.
-Transportation: Each application for a land use designation amendment will be required to demonstrate that the Level of Service standards are met or will be met concurrent with the impacts of development, for the short-range (5-Year) and long-range (2030) planning horizon.
+Transportation: Each application for a land use designation amendment will be required to demonstrate that the Level of Service standards are met or will be met concurrent with the impacts of development, for the short-range (5-Year) and longrange (2030) planning horizon.
 In addition, the application must disclose the fiscal implications of the existing deficiencies and future needs.
+Specifically, the analysis shall identify: - a.
+Short-range and long-range roadway improvements (scope, timing and cost) necessary to accommodate the proposed Future Land Use Map Amendment. - b.
+Roadway improvements necessary to ensure consistency with the currently adopted Charlotte County Comprehensive Plan. - c.
+Suggested amendments to the currently-adopted Charlotte County Comprehensive Plan.